The Lessons We Didn’t Learn From 9/11

 Mr. Dean and Mr. Blackwell had a clunky old CRT television mounted to the wall in the corner of their shared classroom.
 It was silver, I think, and had a VHS player.

 We were in the middle of a lesson when a teacher rushed in and turned on the TV.
 There was smoke rolling out of a building I’d never seen before.
 People were panicked.
 They were saying someone had flown a plane into a building.

 It was … surreal.
 I didn’t believe it.
 I couldn’t believe it.
 How could I?
 I lived in America.
 America.
 That sort of thing didn’t happen here.
 It happened in other countries, or in movies, or … somewhere that wasn’t here.

-A few months ago, I visited the George W. Bush Presidential Library and Museum with my wife and parents.
-One of the larger exhibits focused on the events and aftermath of Sept.
-11. There, in a circular room, stood a warped and twisted support beam salvaged from the wreckage of one of the towers.
-Screens set into the wall were playing time-stamped news footage on a continuous loop—the same footage I had watched in my sixth-grade classroom 15 years ago.
+Four years ago, I visited the George W. Bush Presidential Library and Museum with my wife and parents.
+One of the larger exhibits focused on the events and aftermath of 9/11.
+There, in a circular room, stood a warped and twisted support beam salvaged from the wreckage of one of the towers.
+Screens set into the wall were playing time-stamped news footage on a continuous loop—the same footage I had watched in my sixth-grade classroom 19 years ago.

 There’s a new World Trade Center now.
 It’s taller, more impressive and more imposing than before.
 One of the new support beams bears an inscription from President Obama: “We remember, we rebuild, we come back stronger!”
 But that gnarled beam in the presidential library was a sobering reminder:

 We can rebuild, but we can’t undo.
 We can come back stronger, but not invincible.
 We can remember what happened, but still forget the lesson.